Provincial Assessment Centre

 Stay involved

 Research shows that people benefit when they stay connected to their family members, caregivers, or loved ones when they are admitted to an inpatient unit.
 We encourage you to stay connected to your loved one during their admission to PAC.
+You can find helpful information in the Family and Caregiver Handbook.
 The social worker or other clinician will provide regular updates to you and other caregivers throughout the individual's stay.

 Phone calls and visits